 Purpose

-Illegitimate spoofing of SIP RPH values in the “esnet” namespace parameters in the signaling associated with emergency calls and callback calls are a concern for Public Safety.
+Illegitimate spoofing of SIP RPH values in the “esnet” namespace in the signaling associated with emergency calls and callback calls is a concern for Public Safety.
 NG9-1-1 System Service Providers will interconnect with multiple Originating Service Providers and will benefit from knowing whether the SIP RPH value received in incoming signaling can be trusted.
 The purpose of this standard is to provide a framework for cryptographically signing the SIP RPH field and verifying that the SIP RPH field can be trusted to mitigate against unauthorized spoofing or tampering of the information conveyed in the SIP RPH.
-This framework will leverage the SHAKEN infrastructure for caller identity authentication and verification and will describe how the PASSporT rph extension defined in [IETF RFC 8443], with the assertion values described in draft-dolly-stir-rph-emergency-services-00 can be used for the purpose of providing a trust mechanism for the SIP RPH associated with emergency and callback calls that cross IPNNIs boundaries.
+This framework will leverage the SHAKEN infrastructure for caller identity authentication and verification and will describe how the PASSporT rph extension defined in [IETF RFC 8443], with the assertion values described in draft-ietf-stir-rph-emergency-services-00 can be used for the purpose of providing a trust mechanism for the SIP RPH associated with emergency and callback calls that cross IPNNIs boundaries.

 Normative References